Box Braids and Senegalese twists can be a great protective style all year long so here are tips on rocking them while keeping your own hair healthy!

 Use the products to seal from roots to end of YOUR hair.
 We still want our ends to be taken care of, because they are the oldest part of our hair.
 It’s pointless to seal all the way to the bottom of the braiding hair, because 9/10 I personally know that I’m going to cut those ends during the uninstall anyway.

 It’s important to still be gentle even when hair is in braids.
 Pulling too tight on the braids or twists can cause the hair to pull prematurely.
 The base of the braid where the extension hair connects to your real hair will start to pull, especially if the braids are heavy.
 It’ll give the appearance of new growth, but the hair is actually being pulled backwards.
 This can lead to thinning edges and a bunch of other things that defeat the whole purpose of protective styling.
 I try to refrain from too many buns and ponytails, but when I absolutely have to, I make sure that I’m very gentle with my hair and that I don’t secure the style too tight with a scrunchie.

 Get the edges redone for longer wear

 New growth getting ridiculous, but don’t want to uninstall and reinstall the entire style?
-Take out the edges, about the first two rows, and get them re-braided/twisted.
+Take out the edges of your braids or Senegalese twists, about the first two rows, and get them re-braided/twisted.
 This gives the appearance that the style is brand new, and nobody knows the difference but you and your hairdresser.
 This also saves time and money, because you aren’t getting the entire style reinstalled.
 After taking out the edges, take extra care to detangle and deep condition before getting the braids again.

 These are your edges, which are already fragile, so they need a little TLC.
 Doing this can make a protective style last long, taking a style from one month to two.
 I wouldn’t suggest leaving braids or twists in for longer than 2 1/2 months.
 After that I would uninstall, let my hair breathe, then get the style again or do something differently.